lasp/adamant/docker/README.md

    $ git clone https://github.com/lasp/adamant.git
    ```

  3. Next, tell Docker to create a new container from the [pre-built image](https://github.com/lasp/adamant/pkgs/container/adamant).
 This make take a few minutes and ~3 GB of disk space.
 By default, the container created is named `adamant_container`.
-To change this, or the image that the container uses, modify `compose.yml` before running the commands below.
+To change this, or the image that the container uses, modify `docker_config.sh` before running the commands below.

    ```
    $ cd adamant/docker